Lucas-1-2/Lucas-1-2/README.md

 ## Other Skills

-During high school I also worked with Arduino & PLC for application in industrial automation, embedded systems, micro automation, robotics and prototyping.
+During high school I also worked with Arduino & PLC in the field of industrial automation, embedded systems, micro automation, robotics and prototyping.

 Learned LOGO!Soft, TIA Portal, KiCad & NI Multisim